Proper care and avoiding high-risk activities are essential to prevent complications in individuals with a VP shunt.

 The vulnerability of a VP shunt stems primarily from its placement and function.
 The tubing is thin and flexible but not indestructible.
 Sudden impacts or repeated pressure on the shunt pathway can cause damage such as kinking, breaking, or disconnection.

 Thus, avoiding certain activities reduces mechanical stress on the system and lowers infection risk.
-It also helps maintain consistent CSF flow, preventing symptoms like headaches, nausea, vision problems, or even life-threatening complications.
+It also helps maintain consistent CSF flow, reducing the chance of symptoms like headaches, nausea, vision problems, or other serious complications.

 Top Activities To Avoid With A VP Shunt